owasp-dep-scan/dep-scan/README.md

 The tool is a work-in-progress and is not ready for production use.
 Consider this as a preview for demonstration purposes.
 There are therefore a number of unresolved issues:

 - Large number of false positives due to overzealous version matching (ignores any excludes :()
-- Inability to distinguish package names belonging to different groups (since the matching is purely based on names and versions!)

 [![Docker Repository on Quay](https://quay.io/repository/appthreat/dep-scan/status "Docker Repository on Quay")](https://quay.io/repository/appthreat/dep-scan)